GiarettaPaolo/turbulence/README.md

   <img src="Part 2/programs/Plots/spacetimecontours.png" alt="KDV Equation" width="600"/>
 </div>

 This chaos can be quantified by Lyapunov exponents using an algorithm of successive normalization.
 Notice how the more unpredictable system presents higher Lyapunov exponents.
-Similarl the Kaplan-York dimension quantifies the richness of dynamics.
+Similarly the Kaplan-York dimension quantifies the richness of dynamics.

 <div align="center">
   <img src="Part 2/programs/Plots/exponents1.png" alt="Convergence of Lyapunov Exponents" width="600"/>